Adoption is a gift.

 Children do experience trauma and hurt due to broken and bad relationships, absolutely.
 But these children can also find healing through loving, safe families.
 We can simultaneously accept that trauma is real and present while also believing wholeheartedly that God can bring beauty from ashes.

 It’s important to understand that adopted children—as well as children from foster care—are not in the situation because of their behavior.
-They are worthy of love and hope.
+Every child is worthy of love and hope.

-God doesn’t make throw-away people, and even truly damaged children (due to painful experiences) are not outside the reaches of His care and healing.
+God doesn’t make throw-away people, so even truly damaged children (due to painful life experiences) are not outside the reaches of His care and healing.

-People have strong opinions about who needs to be adopted most—older children (vs. younger), children from foster care (vs. private agency), domestic children (vs. international).
+People have strong opinions about who needs to be adopted most.

 But the truth is, every child needs and deserves the love of a family.

-It is a wonderful and powerful decision to adopt an older child, especially since nearly half of all children who are adopted out of foster care are under age one.
+Adopting an older child is a wonderful decision.
+Especially since nearly half of all children who are adopted out of foster care are under age one.
 Many older children desperately need the love of family.
 But God uniquely calls and equips families to adopt specific children, and no child is more or less deserving of a family.

 Believing all adopted children are stolen actually disrespects birth mothers who have lovingly and self-sacrifically made an adoption plan.

 While each family is unique, and every adoption requires some adjustment, research shows that adopted and biological children in the same family typically do well, assuming parents contribute in a positive way (avoiding favoritism, demonstrating acceptance, etc.).
-Children often succeed at navigating complex relationships as long as they know without a doubt that they are loved.
-Unless they are taught otherwise, children aren’t constrained by the conflicts or controversies surrounding adoption.
+If children know they are loved, they can navigate complex relationships in amazing ways.

 What’s most unfair to bio kids is to miss out on what God has planned because of our fears or insecurities as parents.